zigbee-alliance/distributed-compliance-ledger/docs/running-node-manual/public-sentry.md

     - `source $HOME/.profile`
 ### 9. Check the observer node is running and getting all the transactions:
 - Get the node status: `dcld status --node tcp://localhost:26657`.
-- Make sure that `result.sync_info.latest_block_height` is increasing over the time (once in about 5 sec).
+- Make sure that `result.sync_info.latest_block_height` is increasing over the time (once in about 10 mins).
 When you see the `catching_up` as `true` that signifies that the node is still downloading all the transactions.
 Once it has fully synced this will value will turn to `false`
 <br>Expected output format:

 ```json